Merton Artifacts ~ a collection

 After discussion of the first editions by Merton there begins a host of other discussions, from mimeographs (Merton’s mythically scarce private printing of many works that he was often not permitted to publish – approximately 50 of these are part of the Merton Artifacts collection, including scarcities such as Cold War Letters, 1963, Peace in the Post Christian Era, 1962, and the unpublished Notes on Art and Worship - see the Mimeographs and Offprints category);

-…to original correspondences (including personal letters by Merton to friends and colleagues – beginning with 2 letters which are among the earliest known hand-written letters penned by Merton, written in 1936 while attending Columbia - see the Original Correspondence category);
+…to original correspondences (including personal letters by Merton to friends and colleagues – beginning with 2 letters written in 1936 while Merton attended Columbia - see the Original Correspondence category);

 …to signed items by Merton (30 in all - see the Signed Items by Merton category);